Countess Leona Lederlander

 5.)
 Two pieces of sturdy cardboard, large enough to back the pieces for each Improvisation Ball you wish to make.

 6.)
-Some old newspaper pages to spread out and work on.
+Some old newspaper pages to

 * Print the Dice Parts onto full sized ( 8.5" x 11" ) peel-and-stick labels.
 The Avery numbers are 8165 and 8255 for ink jet - - 5265 for Laser. - These or any equivalent brand should work fine and are available in most office supply chain stores.